Vietnam.vn - Nền tảng quảng bá Việt Nam

 Paraclinical test results detected scattered lesions in both lungs, right pleural effusion, and tests detected Burkholderia Pseudomallei bacteria (flesh-eating bacteria, causing Whitmore's disease).
 The patient had a history of bronchial asthma, and no one in the family or surrounding neighbors had the same disease as the patient.
 The patient was transferred to the Central Hospital for Tropical Diseases for further treatment.

 According to CDC Lao Cai, Whitmore (also known as Melioidosis) is an infection in humans and animals caused by the bacteria Burkholderia Pseudomallei.
 B.pseudomallei bacteria exist naturally in soil, can contaminate water sources and are transmitted mainly through the skin when open wounds come into direct contact with contaminated soil, mud, or water.
-There is currently no evidence of human-to-human or animal-to-human transmission of the bacteria.
+There is currently no evidence of the bacteria being transmitted from person to person or from animal to person.
 Whitmore is a disease for which there is no specific vaccine.

-Also according to CDC Lao Cai, since the beginning of September, many areas in this locality have been heavily flooded after storm No. 3, so the risk of people contracting Whitmore disease may increase if there are no appropriate protective measures.
+Also according to CDC Lao Cai, since the beginning of September, many areas in this locality have been heavily flooded after storm No. 3, so the risk of people contracting Whitmore disease may increase if appropriate protective measures are not taken.

 To prevent Whitmore disease, CDC Lao Cai recommends that people need to ensure personal hygiene, environmental hygiene, use labor protection when working in contact with soil, mud, contaminated water or in unsanitary environments, clean and disinfect contaminated skin tears, scratches or burns, and eat cooked food and drink boiled water.